pguerin3/cwmrc/README.md

 CWM is a floating window manager, and if configured correctly can:
  * float windows by default.
+ * snap any window into a corner, or edge of the screen.
  * snap the floating windows into a tiling configuration. eg either horizontal master/stack, or vertical master/stack.
  * snapped windows can have gaps between the windows.

- * minimise the use of the mouse or touchpad. eg use the keyboard to launch applications.
+Also there is a native way to launch applications with the mouse or touchpad, although this is not required. eg use the keyboard to launch applications.

-Also add 3rd-party status bars. eg Polybar.

-There is also a built-in application launcher, but also it's easy to add 3rd-party lanchers and status bars.
+But also it's easy to add 3rd-party lanchers and status bars. eg Polybar.

 As CWM doesn't feature multi-monitor support, the ideal use-case is that you are just using a sigle monitor.